-Extreme nighttime sweating, NOT due to an overheated room, too many blankets or hyper-insulating pajamas, is fairly common.
+Extreme nighttime sweating, NOT due to an overheated room, excess blankets, etc., is fairly common.
 In one study of 2,267 people visiting primary care physicians, 41% said they experience night sweats.

-Sometimes we call excess nighttime sweating “night sweats” or severe nighttime “hot flashes.”
-These episodes are described as drenching sleepwear and sheets and disrupting sleep; NOT due to an overheated sleep environment.
-While not a type of primary focal hyperhidrosis, night sweats are something the experts at the International Hyperhidrosis Society often receive questions about.
-To help us get to the bottom of night sweats, we talked to International Hyperhidrosis Society Board of Directors President and founding member, Dr. Dee Anna Glaser.
-Dr. Glaser is also Professor of Dermatology and Vice Chairman for the Department of Dermatology at Saint Louis University School of Medicine, St. Louis, Missouri.
-(She is also registered in our hyperhidrosis Physician Finder.)
+Sometimes excess nighttime sweating is called “night sweats” or severe nighttime “hot flashes.”
+These episodes are described as drenching sleepwear and sheets and disrupting sleep; and are not due to an overheated sleep environment.
+While not a type of primary focal hyperhidrosis, night sweats are something the International Hyperhidrosis Society often receive questions about.
+For this content, we talked to the International Hyperhidrosis Society Board of Directors President and founding member, Dr. Dee Anna Glaser.
+Dr. Glaser is Professor of Dermatology for the Saint Louis University School of Medicine, St. Louis, Missouri.

 "This is an important category," says Dr. Glaser.
 "Experiencing night sweats could be significant.
 Don't disregard it.
-Drenching night sweats or a change in your pattern of sweating has to be evaluated."
-Many different medical conditions can cause night sweats, she adds.
-To figure out what’s going on, visit your doctor for a complete physical.
-Your doctor will likely obtain a detailed medical history (including travel history) and order tests to figure out whether there is an underlying medical issue at work.
+Drenching night sweats or a change in a patient's pattern of sweating has to be evaluated."
+Many different medical conditions can cause night sweats.

 Medical conditions that may cause night sweats include:

-- Hormonal shifts such as with menopause and perimenopause (a woman reaches menopause when she has not had her period for 12 consecutive months.)
-Symptoms of menopause may begin years before the actual cessation of a woman’s menstrual cycle.
-Other hormonal changes in women (such as those that occur in adolescence and pregnancy) can also cause night sweats.
+- Hormonal shifts such as with menopause and perimenopause.
+Other hormonal changes in women can also cause night sweats.
 Drops in testosterone in men can also lead to night sweating.

 - Cancer.
-Night sweats can be an early symptom of some cancers especially lymphoma.
+Night sweats can be an early symptom of some cancers, especially lymphoma.
 With cancer, however, night sweats are not usually the only symptom.
-Other associated symptoms frequently include fever and unexplained weight loss.

 - Hormone disorders including pheochromocytoma, carcinoid syndrome, and hyperthyroidism.